MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 For example, with two bits in a classical computer, each bit can store 1 or 0, so together you can store four possible values – **00**, **01**, **10**, and **11** – but only one of those at a time.
 With two qubits in superposition, however, each qubit can be 1 or 0 or *both*, so you can represent the same four values simultaneously.
 With three qubits, you can represent eight values, with four qubits, you can represent 16 values, and so on.

+## Quantum Computers vs Quantum Simulators

+A quantum computer is a machine that combines the power of classical and quantum computing.
+The current quantum computers correspond to and hybrid model: a classical computer that controls a quantum processor.

+The development of quantum computers is still in the infancy of their development.
+The quantum hardware and their maintenance are expensive, and most systems are located in universities and research labs.
+Where classical computers use familiar silicon-based chips, quantum computers use quantum systems such as atoms, ions, photons, or electrons.
+They use their quantum properties to represent bits that can be prepared in different quantum superpositions of 1 and 0.
+The technology is advancing, though, and limited public access to some systems is available.

+### Quantum hardware

+A quantum computer has three primary parts: a device that houses the qubits, a method for performing quantum operations (also known as quantum gates) to the qubits and measuring them, and a classical computer to run a program and send instructions.
+The type of qubit chosen to build a quantum computer will determine the implementation of these.

+- The quantum material used for qubits is fragile and highly sensitive to environmental interferences.
+For example, for superconducting qubits, the unit that houses the qubits is kept at a temperature just above absolute zero to maximize their coherence.
+Other types of qubit housing use a vacuum chamber to help minimize vibrations and stabilize the qubits.
+- Operations or quantum gates can be performed using a variety of methods including microwaves, laser, and voltage, depending on the type of qubit.

+Quantum computers face a multitude of challenges to operate correctly.
+Error correction in quantum computers is a significant issue, and scaling up (adding more qubits) increases the error rate.
+Because of these limitations, a quantum PC for your desktop is far in the future, but a commercially-viable lab-based quantum computer is closer.

+Microsoft is developing a quantum computer based on topological qubits.
+A topological qubit is less impacted by changes in its environment, therefore reducing the degree of external error correction required.
+Topological qubits feature increased stability and resistance to environmental noise, which means they can more readily scale and remain reliable longer.

+### Quantum simulators

+For the moment, the use of real quantum hardware is limited due to resources and budget.
+In the meantime, quantum simulators serve to the purpose of running quantum algorithms, making it easy to test and debug an algorithm and then run it on real hardware with confidence that the result will match the expectations.

+Quantum simulators are software programs that run on classical computers and make it possible to run and test quantum programs in an environment that predicts how qubits react to different operations.
+The Microsoft’s Quantum Development Kit (QDK) includes different classes of quantum simulators representing different ways of simulating the same quantum algorithm, including a [noise simulator](xref:microsoft.quantum.machines.overview.noise-simulator) for simulating quantum algorithms under the presence of noise, and a [resource estimator](xref:microsoft.quantum.machines.overview.resources-estimator).

+For more information, see [Quantum Simulators](xref:microsoft.quantum.machines.overview).

+### The process of quantum computing

+Performing computations on a quantum computer or quantum simulator follows a basic process:

+- Access the qubits
+- Initialize the qubits to the desired state
+- Perform operations to transform the states of the qubits
+- Measure the new states of the qubits

+Initializing and transforming qubits is done using quantum operations (also known as quantum gates).
+Quantum operations are similar to logic operations in classical computing, such as AND, OR, NOT, and XOR.
+An operation can be as basic as flipping a qubit's state from 1 to 0 or entangling a pair of qubits, to using multiple operations in series to affect the probability of a superposed qubit collapsing one way or the other.

+> [!NOTE]
+> The [Q# libraries](xref:microsoft.quantum.libraries.overview) provide built-in operations that define complex combinations of lower-level quantum operations.
+You can use the library operations to transform qubits and to create more complex user-defined operations.

+Measuring the result of the computation tells us an answer, but for some quantum algorithms, not necessarily the correct answer.
+Because the result of some quantum algorithms is based on the probability that was configured by the quantum operations, these computations are run multiple times to get a probability distribution and refine the accuracy of the results.
+Assurance that an operation returned a correct answer is known as quantum verification and is a significant challenge in quantum computing.

 ## Azure Quantum computing harware partners